memecoder12345678/MDIS/docs/DICTIONARIES.md

 # MDIS - Malware Dictionaries

 This document describes the complete set of dictionaries used by **MDIS** (Malware Detection and Identification System) to standardize and define malware.
-These dictionaries allow the system to easily parse, extract, and display information in a format that is human-readable and machine-processable.
+These dictionaries allow the system to easily parse, extract, and display information in a human-readable and machine-processable format.

 ---